daniel-wong-dfinity-org/minimal-bazel-rust-project/README.md

 but my understanding is that it has something to do with using third-party libraries (from crates.io).

-I think you maybeprobably always want CARGO_BAZEL_REPIN=true.
-If so, you should probably put something like the following in your .bashrc, or equivalent:
+I think you maybeprobably always want bazel to see `CARGO_BAZEL_REPIN=true`.
+If you decide that's what you want, you should probably put something like the following in your .bashrc (or equivalent):

 ```
 export CARGO_BAZEL_REPIN=true